Today I have for you an easy skinny, spicy, saucy shrimp fusion that will blow your mind, but not your waistline!

 - Remove from the heat.
 Stir in the parsley, shrimp and sliced olives.
 Season with salt and pepper.
 IF you're using full-fat feta, sprinkle the feta over the top and bake until the shrimp are cooked through and cheese melts, about 12 minutes.
 If you're using fat-free feta, sprinkle it over the top AFTER it bakes in the oven for 12 minutes.

-- Top with chopped cilantro and serve over lemony orzo, if desired.
+- Top with chopped cilantro and serve over zesty lemon scallion orzo, if desired.

 - Using a vegetable peeler, peel half the lemon (avoiding the bitter white pith); thinly slice peel and squeeze 2 tablespoons juice into a small bowl.
 Set the peel and juice aside.